 - Commanding Locusts: Rules an army of locust-like demons that torment humanity with scorpion-like stings (Revelation 9:3-11).
 These locusts target those without divine protection, causing prolonged suffering.

-- Spreading Despair: Induces hopelessness and spiritual decay, tied to its role as a destroyer of faith and morale.
+- Spreading Despair: Induces hopelessness and spiritual decay, tied to its role in destroying faith and morale.

 - Ruling the Abyss: Oversees the “bottomless pit,” a realm of chaos and punishment, controlling its inhabitants.